Find a Provider

 Here are some other ideas for encouraging your 8- to 12-month-old to learn and play:

-- Help your baby get into the crawling position on hands and knees.
+- Help your baby get into the crawling position on their hands and knees.
 Place a favorite toy out of reach and encourage your baby to move toward it.

 - Movement, Coordination, and Your 8- to 12-Month-Old